Rypple, which provides cloud services, wanted to show that its solution increases the efficiency of managers and employees.

 - 54% of people in managerial positions share work-related videos on social media on average once a week.

 What is the conclusion of this?
-To put it in a few words: films are becoming increasingly important in business and can influence decisions made by managers.
+To put it in a few words: videos are becoming increasingly important in business and can influence decisions made by managers.

 This applies to everyone, regardless of age, but this trend is particularly pronounced among younger people.
 Nielsen’s survey for Google shows that more people aged 18–49 watch YouTube per week than all cable TV stations combined.